 The Hebrew Bible — Rabbi Shaye Cohen (Harvard 2013)

 The Bible is the first hyperlinked document.
-Click graph below for more details.
+Click graph below for an overview or click here for the creator’s blog and the details.

 Graph of the Bible’s 63,000 Cross-references